omoerbeek/e2pv/README.md

 If an Enecsys ID is found in the `$apikey` array, output will be sent to the corresponding apikey, otherwise it will be sent to the default apikey `APIKEY`.

+Older versions of `e2pv.php` required the use of the parent feature of PVOutput.
+This is no longer required.
+Actually, having a parent structure setup on a system that also gets aggregated info from this script likely will cause incorrect data to be collected at PVOutput.